kworth999/README-generator/README.md

 ### License
 Licensed under the following: MIT License

+### Resources
+- The Inquirer package and its corresponding documentation
+- Node.js documentation
+- Class activities
+- StackOverflow

 ### Questions
 If you have any questions about the project, please feel free to message at **kaylaworth999@gmail.com**, or connect with me on GitHub: **[kworth999](https://github.com/kworth999)**